logux/docs/1-architecture/3-solved.md

 Logux uses WebSockets subscriptions instead of HTTP requests.
 Your application subscribes to some channel.
 Server sends current state to the client during the subscription.
 If server will receive action changing this data (with the same channel in `meta.channels`) server will resend this new action to all subscribed clients.

-The same works between brower tabs even in offline.
+The same works between browser tabs even in offline.
 They synchronize new actions, so all browser tabs have the same state.

 ## Network Reliability

 There are many small problems in working with real network.

-* **Request order.** HTTP doesn’t garantee that server will receive request in the same order they were sent.
+* **Request order.** HTTP doesn’t guarantee that server will receive request in the same order they were sent.
 Often this problem appears in wrong results during keyword input.
 Logux doesn’t have this problem by design because every action has time mark.
-* **Missed responce.** We often see infinite loader if network went down for a second before AJAX response was received.
+* **Missed response.** We often see infinite loader if network went down for a second before AJAX response was received.
 In contrast Logux will send data request again when network will be back
 * **Server error.** It is easy to forget server error processing.
 Logux will undo action during server error and use global UI to show error message.